-Another aspect that influence intelligibility is frequency response.
+Another aspect that influences intelligibility is frequency response.
 The human voice has a frequency range between the fundamental frequencies around a 100Hz to the harmonic frequencies above 3000Hz.
 In active speakers, you could easily emphasize this part of the frequency range to promote speech intelligibility – however, it would mean sacrificing the clarity of other components of the sound.

 Moreover, while we could emphasize this frequency range, it wouldn’t do much good for the built-in active speakers in your flat screen.
 Flat screens direct sound towards the wall making all of the frequencies colored and blurred due to them being reflected off of it.
 As emphasizing the vocal range wouldn’t change the aim of the flat screen, we would still end up with colored and blurred sound – it isn’t other frequencies that color sound, it’s reflection off of the wall.

-Intelligible speech can come from a variety of sources
+Unintelligible speech can come from a variety of sources

-At the end of the day, intelligible speech can come from a variety of sources: bad sound at the production, actors that mumble, a bad internet connection so Netflix can’t stream it properly, and/or the flat screen.
+At the end of the day, unintelligible speech can come from a variety of sources: bad sound at the production, actors that mumble, a bad internet connection so Netflix can’t stream it properly, and/or the flat screen.